augmented-os/augmented-os/docs/architecture/components/README.md

 4. **Resilience** - Components are designed to recover from failures gracefully
 5. **Scalability** - Components can be scaled horizontally to handle increased load

-## Relationship to Data Schemas

-Each system component interacts with one or more data schemas:

-- **Event Processing Service** → Uses the [Events Schema](../schemas/events.md)
-- **Task Execution Layer** → Uses the [Tasks Schema](../schemas/tasks.md)
-- **Workflow Orchestrator Service** → Uses the [Workflows Schema](../schemas/workflows.md)
-- **Integration Service** → Uses the [Integrations Schema](../schemas/integrations.md)
-- **Web Application** → Uses the [UI Components Schema](../schemas/ui_components.md)
-- **Validation Service** → Uses all schemas for validation
-- **Testing Framework** → Uses test configuration schemas

-For details on the data structures used by these components, see the [Data Schemas](../schemas/) documentation.

-## Version Management

-All component documentation is versioned through Git.
-Each document includes frontmatter with the last updated date, but no explicit version numbers as these are managed through Git commits, tags, and releases.

 ## Related Documentation

 For a high-level overview of how these components work together, see the [Architecture Overview](../overview.md).